Welcome to today's edition of the Rush 24-7 podcast.

 I question that.

-The driver just sidesteps it just stares around it.
+The driver just sidesteps and just stares around it.

 This is just a chase.

-That's been going on for almost an hour and twenty minutes now.
+That's been going on for almost an hour and 20 minutes now.

-This is from the NRA website, by the way, has proposed new rules that would have a dramatic effect on the storage and transportation of ammunition and the hand loading components such as primers or black and smokeless powder.
+At any rate, Occupational Safety and Health Administration, known as OSHA, this is from the NRA website, by the way, has proposed new rules that would have a dramatic effect on the storage and transportation of ammunition and the hand-loading components such as primers or black and smokeless powder.

 The proposed rule indiscriminately treats ammunition, powder, and primers as explosives.